The only ratings agency that combines the broadest coverage, strictest independence, complete objectivity, high ethics, and a commitment to safety.

 - Our Liquidity Model uses aggregate daily trading volume and other metrics, providing another window into the perceived quality of the application, its token, and its use case.

 - Our Risk Model evaluates the downside risk investors face whenever they buy or hold the token.
 And …

-- Our Reward Model evaluates the upside potential an investor could benefit from.
+- Our Momentum Model evaluates the upside potential an investor could benefit from.

-The risk and reward models are the same for both coins and tokens.
+The risk and momentum models are the same for both coins and tokens.